bob-dinger/Texas_Indicators/health/Percent of adults who report having a personal health care provider/report.md

-# Persons with usual primary care provider
+# Persons with usual source of care

 Percent of adults who report having a "personal" health care provider